 Why I Love This Recipe

-Featuring: Lettuce, cucumbers, tomatoes and peppers.
+Featuring: Lettuce, cucumbers, tomatoes, peppers, onions, and parsley (optional).

 A traditional Middle Eastern salad that is fresh and simply delicious.
 You can usually find 'sumac' in middle-eastern grocery stores.
 FYI, if you live in Buckingham, Fine et Fûtés has some.

 NOTE: You can add up to 1 cup feta cheese if you want- just crumble it with your hands first.
 We just don't add it.

 4 pita bread (18 cm, 7 in), chopped in 5 cm (2 in) strips

 2 Tbsp of lemon juice (approx. 1/2 lemon)

 1/2 cup fresh or red onion, chopped fine (optional)

 1 can of chickpeas, washed and drained (optional)